-and the quality of the home and its bearing on the general condiparticularly interested me tion of the social order/because for some time I had been trying to fit together two impressive statements manaximethat reading is had brought to my attention.
-The one man a suggestion made by Abigail Adams to John Adams in the year 1776.
-The other is a criticism of the feminist movement made by Brooks Adams in 1919.
-Let me introduce here a generalization which I believe to be substantially true, and which has a bearing on the theme exaltheme under consideration at the moment.
-My belief is that in the back ground of that political movement which registered in the establishment of the United States there are social and philosophical implications that have by no means worked themselves out into the realities of organization and conduct.
-My belief is that we have still much more to learn from that period than we have yet imagined.
-To be specific I believe that more and more we shall study to our great advantage and enlightenment the character, methods and purposes of that stalwart old revolutionist John Adams, and the courageous a persistant son.
-John Quincy Adams.
-As a nation we have not yet begun to appreciate the significane of the spirit of 76, the forces and thoughts that were emerging in the stream of history at that time.
-Not only were new ideas ofncerning government stirring in the minds of 1776, but also new ideas concerning religion and morals as well.
-Charles and Mary Beard in "The Rise of American Civilization" call attention to this fact.
-"When the crisis of the American Revolution came, Jefferson, Paine,

-John Adams, Washington, Franklin, Madison, and many lesser lights were to be reckoned among either the Unitarians or the Deists.
-It was not Cotton Mather's God to whom the author of the declaraction of independence appealed, it was to nature's God.
-From whatever source derived, the effect of both Unitarianism and Deism was to hasten the retirement of historic theology from its emoire over the intellect of American leaders, and to clear the atmosphere for secular interests."
+Before comparing the two statements let the following generalization be made.
+Namely, that in the background of the political movement which resulted in the establishment of the United States there are social and philosophical implications that have by no means worked themselves out into the realities of organization and conduct.
+We have still much more to learn from that period than we have yet imagined.
+More and more we shall study to our great advantage and enlightenment the character, methods and purposes of that stalwart old revolutionist John Adams, and the courageous persistent son, John Quincy Adams.
+As a nation we have not yet begun to appreciate the significance of the spirit of 76, the forces and thoughts that were emerging in the stream of history at that time.
+Not only were new ideas concerning government stirring in the minds of 1776, but also new ideas concerning religion and morals as well.
+Charles and Mary Beard in " The Rise of American Cicilization" call attention to this fact. " When the crisis of the American Revolution came, Jefferson, Paine, John Adams, Washington, Franklin, Madison, and many lesser lights were to be reckoned among either the Liberals or the Deists.
+It was not Cotton Mather's God to whom the author of the declaration of independence appealed, it was to nature's God.
+From whatever source derived, the effect of both Unitarianism and Brisism Deism was to hasten the retirement of historic theology from its empire over the intellect of American leaders, and to clear the atmosphere for secular interests."

-Beyond both the political and the religious -philosophical ideas there were emerging others, destined to have a profound effect upon American history.
+Beyond both the religious-philosophical ideas there were emerging others, destined to have a profound effect upon American history.
 Experience in the new world was bringing its first great harvest.

-In order that the significance of Abigail Adams declaration of 1776 may appear more clearly, let to take a moment or two to picture its setting.
-Abigail Smith was born in 1744, daughter of Parson Smith of Weymouth and Elizabeth Quincey.
-That gave her an almost sacrosacht family tradition.
+Let the significance of Abigail Adams declaration of 1776 appear more clearly by seeing the whole picture.
+Abagail Smith was born in 1744, daughter of Parson Smith of Weymouth and Elizabeth Quincy.
+That gave her an almost sacrosacnt family tradition.
 She was of the established order.
-Not many could call Colonel John Quincey Grandfather, or find themselves at home in such influential households.
-But by the time Abigail was eighteen she had a spark in the person of one John Adams, son of a respectable but nevertheless ordinary farmer and shoemaker.
+Not many could call Colonel John Quincy, Grandfather, or find themselves at home in such influential households.
+But by the time Abigail was eighteen she had a "spark" in the person of one John Adams, son of a respectable but ordinary farmer and shoemaker.
 To be sure John had graduated from Harvard College, but he had committed the great social error of choosing the law for his profession instead of the more influential and socially acceptable profession of the ministry.
 There was objection on social grounds to the marriage.
-But the spirit of 76 was running in Abigail Smith's veins, and she had something to say about whom she was going to Marry and why.
-Thus it happened that on October 25, 1764, all the Nortons, and Quanceys and the Smiths assembled to see Mary Smith married to John Adams, son of a fermer and a lawyer.
-Abigail's father preached the marriage sermon on the text, "For John Came neither eating bread nor drinking wine, yet ye say he hath a devil."
+But the spirit of '76 was running in Abigail Smith's veins, and she had something to say about whom she was going to marry and why.
+Thus it happened that on October 25th, 1764, all the Nortons, and Quinceys and the Smiths assembled to see Mary Smith married to John Adams, son of a farmer, and himself a lawyer.
+Abigail's father preached the marriage sermon on the text, " For John came neither eating bread nor drinking wine, yet ye say he hath a devil."

-Then came her growing wisdom and expanding responsi-

-bilities of married life.
-Four Children were born; part of the time they lived in Boston where John Adams earned the reputation as a lawyer and as one of the most reliable, keenminded, courageous young men among those in the colony who were becoming identified with the revolutionary spirit.
+Then came her growing wisdom and expanding responsibilities of married life.
+Four children were born; part of the time they lived in Boston where John Adams earned reputation as a lawyer and as one of the most reliable, keen-minded, courageous young menamong those in the colony who were becoming identified with the revolutionary spirit.